hyperledger/aries-rfcs/features/0211-route-coordination/README.md

 First, the _recipient_ sends a `route_request` message to the _router_.
 If the _router_ is willing to route messages, it will respond with a `route_grant` message.
 The _recipient_ will share the routing information in the grant message with other contacts.

+If the _router_ requires the _recipient_  to agree to terms prior to service, a `route_deny` message will be returned listing the URIs of terms that the user must agree to.
+Term agreement is indicated by including the same URIs in the `terms` attribute of the `route_requeste` message.
+Terms the _recipient_ wish the _router_ to agree to are indicated in the `user_terms` attribute of the `route_request` message.
+The *router* may indicate which user terms they support in the `supported_user_terms` attribute of the `Route Deny` message.

-When a new key is used by the _recipient_, it must be registered with the _router_ to enable route identitifcation.
+When a new key is used by the _recipient_, it must be registered with the _router_ to enable route identification.
 This is done with a `keylist_update` message.

 The `keylist_update` and `keylist_query` methods are used over time to identify and remove keys that are no longer in use by the _recipient_.